fabcoins-dot-info/fabcoins.info/docs/setting-up-your-environment.md

 #### Publishing Previews

 You can publish your previews online to any static hosting service.
-[GitHub pages](https://pages.github.com/) is a free service available to all GitHub users that works with Bitcoin.org's site hierarchy.
+[GitHub pages](http://pages.github.com/) is a free service available to all GitHub users that works with Fabcoin.org's site hierarchy.

-Before building a preview site, it is recommended that you set the environmental variable `BITCOINORG_BUILD_TYPE` to "preview".
-This will enable some content that would otherwise be hidden and also create a robots.txt file that will help prevent the site from being indexed by search engines and mistaken for the actual Bitcoin.org website.
+Before building a preview site, it is recommended that you set the environmental variable `FABCOINORG_BUILD_TYPE` to "preview".
+This will enable some content that would otherwise be hidden and also create a robots.txt file that will help prevent the site from being indexed by search engines and mistaken for the actual Fabcoin.org website.

 In the bash shell, you can do this by running the following command line before building you preview:

-    export BITCOINORG_BUILD_TYPE=preview
+    export FABCOINORG_BUILD_TYPE=preview

 You can also add this line to your `~/.bashrc` file if you frequently build site previews so that you don't have to remember to run it for